By April N. Kapu, DNP, APRN, ACNP- BC, FAANP, FCCM, FAAN

 - Follow your instincts.
 Allergies can make you feel lousy, but they don’t cause aches, pains, fatigue and exhaustion, which are associated with the flu and coronavirus.

 One of the best ways to protect yourself from COVID-19 and reduce any worry about telling the difference between the virus and allergy symptoms is to get your COVID-19 vaccination.
 The vaccine is now available in all states for everyone above the age of 16.
-Get your vaccination, wear your mask and go outside and enjoy the spring weather!
+Get your vaccination, wear your mask and go outside and enjoy the fall weather!